A new report confirms that smokers and those exposed to secondhand smoke have an increased risk for developing type 2 diabetes.

 There was a 54 percent increased risk of type 2 diabetes in people who quit smoking within the past five years.
 That went down to 18 percent after five years and decreased to 11 percent after a decade.

-Earlier this year, the same journal published a report that found diabetes patients who quit smoking may see a temporary impairment in glycemic control that may last for up to three years.
+Earlier this year, the same journal that found diabetes patients who quit smoking may see a temporary impairment in glycemic control that may last for up to three years.

 Building a Case to Tie Smoking, Diabetes